The New Light Art Works You Must See During This Year's Illuminate SF Festival of Light

 Celebrate San Francisco’s culture of creativity, innovation and brilliance during the annual Illuminate SF Festival of Light.
 The celebration offers the rare opportunity to tour a stunning citywide gallery of light during the longest nights of the year.
 The artworks come to life at dusk throughout 17 San Francisco neighborhoods with a brilliance that will turn any evening into an illuminating adventure, especially when combined with exploring San Francisco’s world-class restaurants, museums and cultural events.

 Here are the new additions to the Illuminate SF collection you must see this year.

-See yourself and your surroundings appear again and again in Olafur Eliasson’s largest public artwork in the U.S., “Seeing Spheres”.
-This installation consists of five fifteen-and-a-half-foot-tall steel spheres oriented in a circle around a central space.
-Each sphere has a mirrored face framed by LED lights, which produces a tunnel-like experience when visitors stand in front of it.
-“Seeing Spheres” is a new, permanent installation located in front of the Chase Center’s Eastern Entrance.
+Olafur Eliasson's largest public artwork in the U.S. consists of five fifteen-and-a-half-foot-tall steel spheres that stand in a circle around a central space.
+Each sphere has a mirrored face framed by a ring of LED lights, producing a never-ending reflection.
+See these illuminated spheres on Chase Center's plaza in front of the East Entrance.